Mercury-Language/mercury/Documentation/README.MSYS2.md

     mercury --make hello

-Note that `mmake` is not supported in the Windows Command Prompt.
+Note that `mmake` is not supported in the Windows Command Prompt or PowerShell.

 Missing `libwinpthread-1.dll`
 -----------------------------

 This issue typically occurs when C grade executables are run outside of an MSYS2 shell (e.g. from `cmd.exe` or PowerShell).
-Executables run in `cmd.exe` may abort and display a Windows loader error dialog with a message like the
+Executables run in `cmd.exe` may abort and display a Windows loader error dialog containing a message like the following:
-following:

     The code execution cannot proceed because libwinpthread-1.dll was not found.
 Reinstalling the program may fix this problem.

-The problem here is that `libwinpthread-1.dll`, which is required by Mercury executables, cannot be found.
+This happens because Windows cannot find `libwinpthread-1.dll`, which Mercury executables need.
 There are several possible resolutions:

 1. Statically link against all libraries.
 This can be done by passing the option `--linkage=static` to the Mercury compiler.
 This will increase the